 Bridging loans are most definitely a good short term option used to facilitate something else happening.
 They are mainly used to raise short term capital quickly, when it is not available through conventional borrowing.

-Bridging is not the cheapest method of borrowing so people thinking of bridging should have something to gain by doing so.
-If buying something to make a profit, bridging can be a good option but remember to factor in the cost of funds in to your profit figures.
+Bridging is not the cheapest method of borrowing, so people thinking of bridging should have something to gain by doing so.
+If buying something to make a profit, bridging can be a good option.
+But remember to factor in the cost of funds in to your profit figures.

 Features people like about bridging loans include:

-Bridging lenders are generally geared up to complete applications faster than mainstream lenders.
+Specialist lenders are generally geared up to complete applications faster than mainstream lenders.
 Find out more about how fast bridging finance can be completed here.

 The proposed monthly payments can be added to the loan so they don’t need to be made monthly.
 This aids cash flow or helps borrowers who can’t afford the additional cost of a bridging loan.

-Lenders may be more flexible about the property condition – good for refurbishments
+Lenders may be more flexible about the property condition – good for refurbishments.

-If buying at auction the loan can be agreed before you buy
+If buying at auction the loan can be agreed before you buy.

-Bridging lenders are more open to using a number of properties as security.
+Lenders are more open to using a number of properties as security.

 The general rule is that if you have plenty of equity, a definite means of repaying the loan quickly and offer suitable security it is likely you can get a bridging loan.
-However that doesn’t mean it is the best solution so you speak to an expert about the alternatives.
+However, that doesn’t mean it is the best solution so you speak to an expert about the alternatives.

 Things you may not like about bridging loans…

-If you are thinking about a bridging loan ask yourself why you need the money now.
+If you are thinking about a bridging loan, ask yourself why you need the money now.